 Considering the unprecedented increase in the need for resource procurement to accomplish system decarbonization, further examination is needed to evaluate the timing of RFPs.
 To explore this topic, PGE conducted an analysis of the cost and risk impacts when the Preferred Portfolio is subjected to alternative RFP cadences and magnitude of procurement (Figure 107).
 Three scenarios were analyzed considering alternative procurement schedules by imposing constraints on annual procurement quantities through 2031 (Table 67).
-Aside from the procurement constraints, the portfolio's details match that of the Preferred Portfolio with the exception that all three RFP-size portfolios were not subjected to the energy surplus constraint to facilitate large resource additions where needed.
-Removal of the energy surplus constraint is necessary to allow the model to concentrate resource additions in 'RFP years', potentially adding more energy than is needed in that year to have sufficient energy in subsequent years when resource additions cannot be made.
+Aside from the procurement constraints, the portfolio's details match that of the Preferred Portfolio with the exception that all three RFP-size portfolios were not subjected to the energy surplus constraint is necessary to allow the model to concentrate resource additions in 'RFP years', potentially adding more energy than is needed in that year to have sufficient energy in subsequent years when resource additions cannot be made.